 We’re working hard to make sure our website is as accessible as possible, but we're not responsible for the accessibility of any third party applications or links used on our website.

 We try to make sure that all images on this site have brief alternative text which, where appropriate, identifies an image or its function.
 This alternative text (alt-text) is generally only visible when the browser's automatic image loading feature is turned off, or when you rollover an image with your mouse.

 All text links are written so that they make sense when read out of context.

-There are a number of Adobe PDF (Portable Document Format) and Microsoft Word documents on the website.
-We try to tag as many of our PDFs as possible, subject to resources, for basic accessibility.
+There are PDF (Portable Document Format) and Microsoft Word documents on the website.
+We try to tag as many of our PDFs as possible, for basic accessibility.
 This allows them to be read by speech browsers.
 We also try to provide an alternative text-only Word document version of a PDF.
 If you are having trouble opening these files you may need additional software:

 For more information about PDF accessibility, please visit the Adobe PDF accessibility section

 If requested, we can provide documents in other formats including Braille, DAISY, audio and large print.
 If you would like a document in an alternative format, please email email@example.com or call +44 (0)28 9077 6925.

 If you need extra help in using computers, the web and assistive technologies, we recommend you visit BBC My Web, My Way (opens in a new window).
 This site has videos and information to help you use the accessibility features of your computer and shows how to make it easier to use the web.

 While we've tried to make sure this site is accessible, you may encounter some limitations, for example when viewing Google Maps.
 If you find there are parts of the website that are inaccessible or if you have any difficulty using our website or spot any problems, please email firstname.lastname@example.org or call +44 (0)28 9032 0202.